M-Alfaraj/202323090-MohammedAlfaraj-assignment4/README.md

 # 202323090-MohammedAlfaraj-assignment4

 ## Project Description
-This is my Assignment 4 about my portfolio website, which is a continuation of my previous three assignments.
-The goal of this assignment is to add a new creative feature and publish a live version and bring everything together into a professional, responsive, and fully functional web application that shows my technial skills, creativity, and progress in web development.
+This is my Assignment 4 portfolio website, which is a continuation of my previous three assignments.
+The goal of this assignment is to add a new creative feature, publish a live version, and bring everything together into a professional, responsive, and fully functional web application that shows my technical skills, creativity, and progress in web development.

 ## Features
 - Responsive Layout